-The campus is connected to Houston BCycle with 6 stations on campus.
-Students can take advantage of discounts on the bike share program.
-Click here for more details.
+In Fall 2018, the campus connected to Houston BCycle with 6 stations on campus.
+Students, faculty, and staff can take advantage of discounts on the bike share program.
+Visit our UH BCycle Partnership page for more details.

 Bringing Your Bike to Campus

 - The University of Houston Police Department encourages you to take a few simple steps that may protect you from becoming the victim of bicycle theft.
 Registration takes only minutes to complete.
 However, registration, along with adequate locking mechanisms, significantly decreases the likelihood your bicycle will be stolen.

 - Registration is free.

 - You can register in person or online.